A guide to managing remote teams and building a successful remote work culture

-It’s not only an intranet with an intuitive user-friendly interface, but Happeo comes with an array of collaborative and social networking features too, helping to promote a collaborative and effective remote working culture and community, as well as boosting employee productivity.
+It’s not only an intranet with an intuitive user-friendly interface, but Happeo comes with an array of collaborative, communicative and social networking features too, helping to promote a collaborative and effective remote working culture and community, as well as boosting employee productivity and internal communication.

 Features in all our Happeo pages include: